fabriciobarbosaviegas/one-project/README.md

 - [ ] Create a Matrix client
   - [ ] Establish communication between client and server
     - [X] Login with existing user
-      - [X] List already existing conversations
+      - [X] List already existing conversation sunencrypted
         - [ ] Load message history
         - [ ] Check and differentiate between read and unread messages
+      - [ ] Dealing with encrypted messages
   - [ ] Establish a bridge between any Messenger
   - [ ] Communicate via text with any Messenger
   - [ ] Establish a bridge between the other Messengers